 Transfection is a process of introducing exogenous nucleic acids into cells, both in vitro and in vivo.
-In order to perform transfection, lipids in the form of liposomes, micelles, etc. are used.
+In order to perform transfection, lipids in the form of liposomes, micelles, and other similar compounds are used.
 These structures merge with the cellular plasma membrane and deliver the cargo molecules to the inside of the cell.
-Lipids are typically suitable for introduction of biologically active substances into many types of eukaryotic cells, such as proteins, DNA, RNA, peptides or ribosomes.
+Lipids are typically suitable for the introduction of biologically active substances into many types of eukaryotic cells, such as proteins, DNA, RNA, peptides, and ribosomes.

 Polymer based transfection reagents can cause cytotoxicity and need to be optimized for specific cell type transfections.
 Early experiments with cationic polymers showed that short side chain polymers had poor transfection ability but were better at intranuclear transcription and formed stable low charged small complexes with nucleic acids.
 On the other hand, long chain polymers exhibited better transfection efficiency but formed less stable complexes with a high positive charge.
 Recent experiments demonstrate that cationic polymers rich in imidazole show improved transfection efficiency with lower toxicity.

 Scientists at research facilities such as Altogen Labs have worked to optimize polymeric transfection reagents across multiple cell lines.
 They can create a specific reagent for cell lines that are otherwise difficult to transfect.
 Knowledge of cell internalization and endocytosis are helpful in designing the optimal transfection protocol.